Olympus E-P1 vs Panasonic GH5

 Studio photographers will appreciate that the Panasonic GH5 (unlike the E-P1) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The GH5 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the E-P1 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the E-P1 was succeeded by the Olympus E-P2.
+Both the E-P1 and the GH5 have been discontinued, but can regularly be found used on eBay.
+The E-P1 was replaced by the Olympus E-P2, while the GH5 was followed by the Panasonic GH5 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Olympus and Panasonic websites.

 So how do things add up?
 Is the Olympus E-P1 better than the Panasonic GH5 or vice versa?
 The listing below highlights the relative strengths of the two models.